 And, before I go on, let me say loud and clear, there is absolutely no shame in experiencing, or reaching out for help from, anxiety, fear, anger, burnout, depression, or any other mental condition.

 If you think you might be struggling with something, please reach out for help!
 You might have to reach out several times to multiple sources, but remember you are too valuable to waste time with this funk.

 My experience is different than Kenneth’s.
 Instead of maintaining open source projects, I work on a small team that builds web projects to meet the business needs of our clients.

 Some things he wrote about didn’t quite resonate with my situation, so my I hope is this article will speak to others who have similar experiences to mine.

-I’ve identified that I’m burnt out when I have the feeling of being trapped in a situation with
+I’ve identified that I’m burnt out when I have the feeling of being trapped in a situation with an uncertain end.

 One time, I was the only programmer scheduled on a project for a period of months.
 Another time, I was experiencing a lot of non-constructive criticism for the graphic design work I was doing.

 In these situations and others, I felt trapped in an emotional well, thinking that there was no way someone else could help, or would want to help me, and I had no idea when this situation would end.